kirankumrnbg/EIP_Assignment/README.md

 # Convolution :

-Convolution Nueral network has become very famous option for the image classification task after the introduction of GPU and it got wide responce after Alexnet model 2012.
+Convolution Nueral network has become very famous option for the image classification task after the introduction of GPU and it got wide response after Alexnet model 2012.
 The convolution process takes place when the filters/kernel convolve on the input images which creates the dot product.
 Each filters with specific strides and size move on the image to produce the dot product with the pixels which creates feature maps.
 These feature maps will have specific features which tells unique information about the image.
 The filters weights gets update in each epochs after backpropogation through the number of layers.We can use maxpooling layers which reduces the size of the image during intermediate layers.

 ![](https://cdn-images-1.medium.com/max/1000/1*7S266Kq-UCExS25iX_I_AQ.png)